hexlet-basics/exercises-javascript/modules/40-define-functions/150-define-functions-return/en/README.md

 const message = greetHexlet();
 console.log(message);
 ```
 We assign a function output to the variable `message`.
-In order to make this code work, the function must use the `return` instruction inside of itself:
+In order to make this code work, the function must use the `return` instruction inside itself:

 ```javascript
 const greetHexlet = () => {